Trouv/imex/README.md

 # IMEx
-imex is a library for merging multiple iterators into one iterator, with the optional use of an IMEx, or Iterator-Merging-Expression, for controlling the merge. imex will also be a command line tool for merging files line-by-line in the future.
+A library for merging multiple iterators into one iterator, with the optional use of an IMEx, or Iterator-Merging-Expression, for controlling the merge. imex will also be a command line tool for merging files line-by-line in the future.

 ## Writing an IMEx
 IMEx is based off of RegEx.
 A quick reference of IMEx syntax:
-- Digits - indicates the index of the iterator to consume an item from
+ * Digits - indicates the index of the iterator to consume an item from
-- `()` - defines a group
+ * `()` - defines a group
-- `*` - repeats the previous digit/group until the relevant iterator\(s\) are
+ * `*` - repeats the previous digit/group until the relevant iterator\(s\) are
    exhausted
-- `{x}` - repeats the previous digit/group `x` times, or until the relevant iterator\(s\) are exhausted.
+ * `{x}` - repeats the previous digit/group `x` times, or until the relevant iterator\(s\) are exhausted.

-Examples:
+### Examples

 `"0110"` on two iterators: results in a merged iterator that starts with the first item of the first iterator, then the first two items of the